chef-boneyard/chef-rfc/rfc0002-winrm-listener.md

     --thumbprint THUMBPRINT: The command will create winrm HTTPS listener on port 5986.
 The THUMBPRINT should be a valid thumbprint of the certificate that is installed to the certificate store of the windows server.
     --port: Specify a port other than 5986.
 To be used with --create option.
-	--certinstall: After creating the listener, if this option is set, then it will also install the certificate to the store.

 Once a listener is created with this command, a WinRM connection can be established from a remote process that presents a certificate with the